tcarlsen/caravanwar.info/_bandits/archdevil.md

 Upon landing, stuns all the surrounding enemies for 1.5s.

+## How to use ##
+ADs are perfect to bring to the battle with their ability to stun a big area, use it as another stormspire stun or use them to keep the first wave off your bandits.

 ## Description:

 Having high health & armor, massive damage and bonus armor penetration with same attack speed as Seraph, Archdevil is a perfect warrior.